Policies and Requirements

 Our goal

 To create safe skiers and riders who have fun and want to return.
-We do this by teaching at the right pace so students understand how to maintain their speed and control as they progress to more advanced terrain.
+We do this by teaching at the right pace so students understand how to maintain their speed as they progress to more advanced terrain.

 Our expectations of you